 We didn’t take the weight savings to an extreme: We used a Delux Wide-Body hub, which is a few grams heavier, but makes for a lot stronger wheel.
 There are other places where we could have saved weight, but we opted for comfort, performance and reliability instead.

 Today was the first stage of the bike test.
 With more than 4000 m (13,000 ft) of climbing, the test was more challenging for the rider than for the bike.
-The photo below shows it after the 230 km (140 mile) stage over mountain bike trails and muddy forest paths (above).
+The photo below shows the Weigle after the 230 km (140 mile) stage over mountain bike trails and muddy forest paths (above).
+The bike passed the examination of the jury without a single complaint, and it even remains remarkably clean for what it’s been through today.

 Tomorrow is another stage of the bike test, then comes the final reckoning.
 The jury, the builders and the public each also get to award some points.
 Together with the points for the features and penalties for any malfunction, this determines the final score.
 At the end, the bike with the most points will win the 2017 Concours de Machines.